Adachi and Shimamura: Characters

-A self-proclaimed alien from the future who comes to Earth in search of her lost compatriot from space.
+A self-proclaimed alien from the future who came to Earth in search of her lost compatriot from space.
 She looks like an elementary school girl, but claims to be around 670 years old.
 She likes Shimamura and often plays with Shimamura's younger sister at home.
 She usually wanders around the town.
 Yashiro demonstrates telepathic abilities, and is described in a flash-forward sequence set ten years after the main events of the series as having never physically aged.

 In the special novel stories included with the Japanese Blu-ray release of the anime, Yashiro is depicted thousands of years after the events of the series, still not having aged.
 She encounters reincarnations of Adachi and Shimamura (called Chito and Shima) on a post-apocalyptic planet that has been colonized by a since-degraded future human civilization, and it is revealed that she has committed herself to ensure that every version of Adachi and Shimamura continue to meet each other, having promised this to Shimamura in the past.